 IEPR may be required for decision documents under certain circumstances.
-IEPR is the most independent level of review and is applied where the risk and magnitude of the proposed project are such that a critical examination by a qualified team outside of USACE is warranted.
-A riskinformed decision, as described in EC 1165-2-209, is made to assess whether an IEPR is appropriate.
+IEPR is the most independent level of review, and is applied in cases that meet certain criteria where the risk and magnitude of the proposed project are such that a critical examination by a qualified team outside of USACE is warranted.
+A risk-informed decision, as described in EC 1165-2-209, is made to assess whether an IEPR is appropriate.
 IEPR panels will consist of independent, recognized experts from outside of the USACE in the appropriate disciplines.
 The IEPR panel will represent a balance of areas of expertise suitable for the review being conducted.
 There are two types of IEPR: